 If you have vents to the outside of your home that do not have vent covers, install covers immediately.
 Next, confirm that all existing vents are firmly installed.
 Critters are often smart enough to pry off loose vent covers as a means of entry.
 Check the size of the openings in your vent covers.
 If they have large enough holes for animals to squeeze through, consider replacing them with covers that have smaller openings—less than ¼ - ½ inch gaps.

 Many attics have their own “attic vent.”
 This is a prime attic entry point for cold and curious animals.
 Install a heavy duty vent cover over your attic vent to seal it off.

 Small animal intruders often make use of the chimney.
 Use a chimney cap—a raised structure placed on top of the chimney—to cut off a critter’s means of entry.
-The cap will still allow ventilation while keeping out unwanted pests.
+The cap will still allow ventilation while keeping out unwanted animals.

 Clean Up any Food Sources